k-allard/k-allard/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on re-implementing some container types of the C++ standard template library
-- 🌱 I’m currently learning C++ Standard Library including C++ 14 & C++ 17 and following Basics of Java and Computer Networking courses at educative.io
+- 🌱 I’m currently learning the basics of Java and Python and following Computer Networking course at educative.io
 - 👯 I’m looking to collaborate on building HTTP server in C++ for educational purposes
 - 🤔 I’m looking for help with finding a great place for my first internship
 - 💬 Ask me about everything you find unclear or interesting in my code
-- 📫 How to reach me: slack - Kallard (for 42 Students), [linkedin](https://www.linkedin.com/in/aa-smirnova), [telegram](https://t.me/oykelrae)
+- 📫 Where to find me: slack - Kallard (for 42 Students), [linkedin](https://www.linkedin.com/in/aa-smirnova), [telegram](https://t.me/oykelrae), [leetcode](https://leetcode.com/k-allard/)
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I'm a big mountains lover